tonysamperi/ngx-tour-wizard/README.md

 ```

 Versioning
-NgxTourWizard will be maintained under the Semantic Versioning guidelines as much as possible.
+ngx-tour-wizard will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:

 <major>.<minor>.<patch>